San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- San Francisco and its opponents have gone over the current 48.5-point total in four of 10 games this season.
+- San Francisco's games this season have gone over 48 points six of 10 times.

-- Minnesota's games have gone over 48.5 points in five of 10 chances this season.
+- Minnesota and its opponents have combined to score more than 48 points in five of 10 games this season.

-- The two teams combine to score 50.1 points per game, 1.6 more than the total in this contest.

-- The 46.4 combined points per game that these two squads have allowed this season are 2.1 fewer than the 48.5 total in this contest.
+- The combined points per game average of the two teams, 50.1, is 2.1 points above Sunday's over/under.

+- This contest's over/under is 1.6 points greater than the 46.4 these two squads combine to allow per game this season.

 49ers stats and trends

-- San Francisco has played 10 games, with four wins against the spread.

-- So far this season, the 49ers have been installed as favorites by a 3-point margin or more seven times and are 3-4 ATS in those contests.
+- This season, the 49ers have just two against the spread wins in six games as a favorite of 3.5 points or more.

-- San Francisco's games this year have gone over the point total five times in 10 opportunities (50%).
+- San Francisco's games this year have gone over the total in five out of 10 opportunities (50%).

 - San Francisco is 3-2 against the spread and 4-1 overall in games when it scores more than 24.2 points.

-- In games that San Francisco piles up more than 378.9 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that San Francisco picks up over 378.9 yards, the team is 1-2 against the spread and 2-1 overall.

-- The 49ers have turned the ball over two more times (14 total) than the Vikings have forced a turnover (12) this season.
+- The 49ers have turned the ball over 14 times this season, two more turnovers than the Vikings have forced (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Vikings.